SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 <img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-eastman-mit.jpg" width="400" height="380" alt="George Eastman relief @ MIT: Nose rubbed shiny for good luck on physics exams" title="George Eastman relief @ MIT: Nose rubbed shiny for good luck on physics exams" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 People apparently like to rub statues for good luck.

-At MIT, there's a relief of [George Eastman (think Eastman Kodak) where students about to enter a physics lecture hall used to rub the nose for good luck](https://alum.mit.edu/slice/george-eastmans-nose-available-rubbing).
+At MIT, there's a relief of [George Eastman (think Eastman Kodak) where students about to enter a physics lecture hall used to rub the nose for good luck on exams](https://alum.mit.edu/slice/george-eastmans-nose-available-rubbing).
 Rumor had it that there was also a relief of Ellen Swallow Richards, where the undergrads would rub her breasts for good luck; one hopes that particular instance has fallen by the wayside nowadays.
 I never quite got the rubbing statues, but apparently it's a thing.

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-being-touched.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-being-touched-thumb.jpg" width="400" height="600" alt="Jan Nepomuk: touched by tourists" title="Jan Nepomuk: touched by tourists" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Apparently this whole horrific scene has become a tourist attraction.
 Maybe that's good,